KarlJorgensen/Smart/README.md

    boycotting, so I won't link it here).

  * The [Arduino IDE](https://www.arduino.cc/en/software).
 I used
-   1.8.19 (as packaged in Debian 12/bookworm), but other versions will probably work too.
+   version 1.8.19 (as packaged in Debian 12/bookworm), but other versions will probably work too.

  * The Aduino IDE board files for the watch.
 See
    <https://watchy.sqfmi.com/docs/legacy#arduino-setup> for the gory
    details.